decentraland/documentation/content/creator/quests/cli.md

 $ npx @dcl/sdk-commands quests --manager
 ```

 A browser window will open up with the Quests Manager.
 If you are not logged in, you will be asked to do so.
-Once you are logged in, you will be able to see all the Quests you created to edit, activate or deactivate them, and you **also** will be able to create new ones using the [Quests Designer](https://github.com/decentraland/quests-desginer).
+Once you are logged in, you can see all the Quests you created, edit them, activate or deactivate them.
+You can also create new ones using the [Quests Designer](https://github.com/decentraland/quests-desginer).

 For more documentation and details about the Quests Manager, read [Quests Manager]({{< ref "/content/creator/quests/manager.md" >}}).